Is it okay for Christians to celebrate Halloween?

-Now the connection between black cats and evil and witchcraft goes way back.
+The connection between black cats and evil and witchcraft goes way back.
 In medieval Europe, there was a common fear that the devil could turn himself into a black cat.
 In fact, during the witch hunt era, oftentimes black cats were found with the witches.
 Since these cats are well concealed in darkness, they were often considered to be familiars to the witches—demon aids that helped with the witches’ spells.

 Common Argument: If we Christianize Halloween, that makes it okay, right?

-Now, there may be some folks who are disagreeing with this whole lesson on Halloween.
+There may be some folks who are disagreeing with this whole lesson on Halloween.
 They’re saying, “You know Matthew, it’s okay: We let our little Timmy or Janie dress up as Noah or Mary.
 That makes Halloween okay, right?”

 There were witches, and ghouls, and monsters, and people dressed up as zombies, all through the basement of this church.

 If you’re dressing up, if you’re handing out candy, if you’re participating in the Halloween school play, if you’re doing the trunk or treats—you’re participating in the holiday.
 You can’t stand on the side of a parade and not be considered part of the parade; you are part of the event.

 Remember that reference I made to John Ramirez earlier in this talk?
 Well, in his book, he talks about how the late church of Satan founder, Anton LaVey was quoted saying, “I love the fact that Christian parents allow their children to worship the devil one night a year.”